tolly00/dsc-phase2-myproject/README.md

 After seing all the big company creating original video content and the want ti get in on the fun.
 A company has decided to create a new movie studio, but the personal doesn't know anything about creating movies.
 So we are going to exploring what types of films are currently doing the best at the box office. we will translate those findings into actionable insights that the head of the company's new movie studio can use to help decide what type of films to create.

 ## Data Understanding and Analysis
 * We have data from various locations, the different files have different formats.
-Some are compressed CSV(comma-separated values) or TSV(tab-separated values) files that can be opened using spreadsheet software or `pd.read_csv`, whith the data from IMDB is located in a SQLite database.
+Some are compressed CSV(comma-separated values) or TSV(tab-separated values) files that can be opened using spreadsheet software or `pd.read_csv`, whith the data from [IMDB in zippedData](https://github.com/learn-co-curriculum/dsc-phase-2-project-v3) is located in a SQLite database.
 In this case all those data are zippep in a folder that called `zippedData`, we will use `file explorer` to unzip them.
 Right now those files are ready to use.

     The goal of this analysis is to identify what types of films are currently doing the best at the box office to help the company's new movie studio about their decisions to create movie.